Automattic/jetpack/projects/js-packages/webpack-config/README.md

   - `cacheCompression`: `true`.
   - If `path.resolve( 'babel.config.js' )` exists, `configFile` will default to that.
 Otherwise, `presets` will default to set some appropriate defaults (which will require the peer dependencies on [@babel/core](https://www.npmjs.com/package/@babel/core) and [@babel/runtime](https://www.npmjs.com/package/@babel/runtime)).

+##### `CssRule( options )`

+Handles CSS using [mini-css-extract-plugin](https://www.npmjs.com/package/mini-css-extract-plugin) and [css-loader](https://www.npmjs.com/package/css-loader)

+Note we intentionally don't supply [sass-loader](https://www.npmjs.com/package/sass-loader) or [postcss-loader](https://www.npmjs.com/package/postcss-loader).
+These need extra dependencies and configuration making it better to let you include them yourself (e.g. via the `extraLoaders` option) if you need them.

+Options are:
+- `extensions`: Array of extensions to handle.
+Default is to only handle `css`.
+  You'll likely need to set this if you use `extraLoaders` to include [sass-loader](https://www.npmjs.com/package/sass-loader) or something like that.
+- `MiniCssExtractLoader`: Options for `mini-css-extract-plugin`'s loader.
+- `CssLoader`: Options for `css-loader`.
+Note its `importLoaders` option is handled automatically based on the length of `extraLoaders`.
+- `extraLoaders`: An array of additional loaders, to run before the provided loaders.

+The individual loaders may be created via `CssRule.MiniCssExtractLoader( options )` and `CssRule.CssLoader( options )`, in case you'd rather construct a CSS-handling rule manually while still using the bundled versions of these dependencies.

 ##### `FileRule( options )`

 This is a simple [asset module](https://webpack.js.org/guides/asset-modules/) rule for bundling files.
 If you want anything more complicated, don't try to extend this.
 Asset module rules are simple enough that you can just write one,